niolabs/docs/docs/blocks/properties/README.md

 ## Expressions

 Expressions are used to dynamically define properties.
 Many property types can accept expressions.
 Expressions are found inside the double curly braces.
-In the Dynamic Fields block configuration shown above, you can see example expressions in the Attribute Value inputs.
-Learn more about how to create expressions in [{{ book.product }} expressions](./expressions.html).
+In the _Dynamic Fields_ block configuration shown above, you can see example expressions in the Attribute Value inputs.
+Learn more about how to create expressions in [{{ book.product }} Expressions](./expressions.html).

 ## Environment Variables

-Another syntax that {{ book.product }} uses is the double-square-bracket notation to indicate an environment variable.
+Another syntax that {{ book.product }} uses in property configuration is the double-square-bracket notation for an [environment variable](/deployment/README.md#different-environments).

 `[[YOUR_ENV_VAR]]`